A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Quasi-Helmholtz Regularization

-To conclude this section, the preconditioned and regularized formulation \eqref{eq:reg_DCP_PMCHWT}, with $\alpha$ chosen in \eqref{eq:alpha}, is immune to ill-conditioning, late-time instability, and the loss of accuracy at large timesteps.
-Since \eqref{eq:reg_DCP_PMCHWT} is still time-dependent, a temporal discretization scheme is needed.
+To conclude this section, the preconditioned and regularized formulation \eqref{eq:reg_DCP_PMCHWT}, with $\alpha$ chosen in \eqref{eq:alpha}, is immune to ill-conditioning, late-time instability, and numerical cancellation in the large-timestep regime.
+Since \eqref{eq:reg_DCP_PMCHWT} is still time-dependent, an appropriate temporal discretization scheme is needed.